 I understand that the School District will allow me reasonable access to the school, school facilities, or educational programs or individual(s) I have requested as related to the purpose of my visit.
 I have been provided with a copy of Board Policy and Procedures 5015, Visitors, and agree to comply with its terms and conditions.
-I further understand that during my visit, I must honor all students' confidentiality rights and agree to refrain from any re-disclosure of any information regarding other students that is obtained during my visit.
+I further understand that during my visit, I must honor all students' confidentiality rights and refrain from any re-disclosure of such records.